-Radians Per Second to Gigahertz Conversion
+Radians per Second to Gigahertz Converter

 Enter the frequency in radians per second below to get the value converted to gigahertz.

-How to Convert Radians Per Second to Gigahertz
+How to Convert Radians per Second to Gigahertz

 Radians per second and gigahertz are both units used to measure frequency.
 Keep reading to learn more about each unit of measure.

-Radians per second can be abbreviated as rad/s, for example 1 radian per second can be written as 1 rad/s.
+Radians per second can be abbreviated as rad/s; for example, 1 radian per second can be written as 1 rad/s.

 Gigahertz is a measure of frequency equal to one billion cycles per second.

-Radian Per Second to Gigahertz Conversion Table
+Radian per Second to Gigahertz Conversion Table

 |Radians Per Second||Gigahertz|

 |5 rad/s||0.00000000079577 GHz|